ChristianCella/workcell_optimization/readme.md

 - Ubuntu 22.04 (tested also on Ubuntu 20.04 and Windows 11)
 - Python 3.10.0 (newer versions have not been tested yet)

+To better visualize the code, we highly recommend the free extension 'better comments'.

 ---

 ### **Project structure** 🗂️ <a name="Structure"></a>